-Skills Training and a Brother’s Love Transforms the Life of a Struggling Student
+Skills Training and a Brother’s Love Transform a Struggling Student’s Life

 By Donna Atola, Kenya Field Communications Specialist

-When a Hope Center in Kenya reaches out to a boy struggling in school, they end up helping him find his passion and learn a new skill that generates income for him and his family.
+When Child Champions in Kenya reach out to a boy struggling in school, they end up helping him find his passion and learn a new skill that generates income for him and his family.

 In a rural village in Turkana in northwestern Kenya, Lokwaar, 19, is transforming lives in his community by sharing with kids at his Hope Center a valuable, income-generating skill he learned, thanks to an intervention by his brother and Child Champions.